 A review for Hothead Games’ action platformer.
 A simple summary of the game is that you control creatures known as Swarmites and have to get them to the end of the level while trying to achieve a high score.
 Sounds pretty familiar, right?
-Well, the main difference is that you’re controlling 50 of these Swarmites all at once and you’ll find it near impossible to get through a level without a lot of them dying.
+Well, the main difference is that you’re controlling 50 of these Swarmites… Continue reading Review: Swarm

 UK Publisher Ghostlight have announced that they are publishing Persona 3 Portable in Europe.
 No specific release date has been confirmed but they have said it will be available at retail and on the PSN.
 The boxed version will contain some Collector’s Edition type stuff but no word on what it is yet.
 Source

 The choice for me was hard, there’s many games I’ve played this year all great in their own way, Mass Effect 2, Fallout: New Vegas, Red Dead Redemption to name a few but after thinking about it for a while, I finally decided on Heavy Rain.

 Zombie Studios aims to bring a decent online shooter experience to the digital marketplaces with Blacklight: Tango Down, an online FPS set in the near future.

 Microsoft has announced that Kinect is going to cost $150 at launch, that should come as no surprise to anyone, many retailers have listed the price at $150 over the last month.
 The release date for Kinect is November 4th, just 15 days after the release of the Playstation Move.
 For those who don’t own… Continue reading Kinect Price and Release Date Revealed